sonic-net/SONiC/governance.md

 - *Contributors* are people who have submitted work to the project.
 Work includes all kinds of tasking, including things like code, tests, code reviews, documentation, infrastructure and proposals.
 - *Maintainers* have permission to accept pull requests and merge them into the master branch of a given repository.
 Each repository contains a MAINTAINERS file listing the maintainers.
-There should be at least two named maintainers per repository.
+There must be one or more named maintainers per repository.
 - The *Project Leader* is responsible for the success of the project and resolving conflict between the maintainers and keep the project.
 Today the project leader is appointed by Microsoft.
 A new Project Leader is expected to be